Tennessee vs. Purdue Music City Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 - Tennessee has played 12 games, with five wins against the spread.

-- This season, the Volunteers have an against the spread record of 3-2 in their five games as a favorite of 4.5 points or more.
+- This season, the Volunteers have an ATS record of 3-2 in their five games as a favorite of 4.5 points or more.

-- Tennessee's games this year have hit the over on nine of 12 set point totals (75%).
+- Tennessee has gone over the point total in 75% of its opportunities this year (nine times in 12 games with a set point total).

-- Tennessee is 5-5 against the spread and 7-3 overall in games when it records more than 20.5 points.
+- When Tennessee records more than 20.5 points, it is 5-5 against the spread and 7-3 overall.

-- When Tennessee amasses more than 341.6 yards, the team is 5-7 against the spread and 7-5 overall.
+- In games that Tennessee picks up more than 341.6 yards, the team is 5-7 against the spread and 7-5 overall.

 - The Volunteers have 12 giveaways this season, while the Boilermakers have 16 takeaways .